 BCG Vaccine For Tuberculosis

-It is possible to prevent tuberculosis infection, also defined as tuberculosis, from occurring through vaccination with the BCG virus (TB).
+BCG Vaccine For Tuberculosis: It is possible to prevent tuberculosis infection, also defined as tuberculosis, from occurring through vaccination with the BCG virus (TB).
 Tuberculosis is a serious infection that affects the lungs as well as other organs of the body, including the brain (meningitis), bones, joints, kidneys, and other organs.
 It is spread through contact with contaminated surfaces.
 Bacteria are responsible for its spread through the air.

-BCG Injections For Infants Are Available
+BCG Vaccine For Tuberculosis For Infants Are Available

-If your baby boy or girl is under one year of age and meets the following criteria, you should consider getting the BCG vaccination:
+BCG Vaccine For Tuberculosis: If your baby boy or girl is under one year of age and meets the following criteria, you should consider getting the BCG vaccination:

 Birthplaces in the United Kingdom with a high prevalence of tuberculosis among the population.
 In whom there is a genetic link to someone who was born in a country where tuberculosis is a common disease.
 Someone who is infected with infectious tuberculosis lives with them or is in close proximity to them is considered a risk factor for infection.